Revisiting Legendre transformations in Finsler geometry: Introduction

-However, as discussed in several occasions \cite{Girelli:2006fw,Amelino-Camelia:2014rga,Lobo:2016xzq,Letizia:2016lew,Lobo:2021yem,Lobo:2016lxm,Pfeifer:2019wus,Lobo:2020qoa}, in order to connect the formulation of MDRs and Finsler geometry, it becomes necessary to map the action of a free particle in a Hamiltonian formulation to the Lagrangian one through a Legendre transformation, which is usually done at a perturbative level without referring much at the necessary conditions that a Hamiltonian needs to obey or, on the opposite direction, which are the properties that a Finsler function must have in order to be compatible with a deformed Hamiltonian.
-As a matter of fact, physical conditions on the properties of the cotangent bundle have been discussed in \cite{Raetzel:2010je}, but we believe that an exploration to further extent and a detailed characterization of the most fundamental hypotheses of the aforementioned map using an intrinsic (coordinate-free) analysis could clarify and allow generalizations in this subject.
+However, as discussed in several occasions \cite{Girelli:2006fw,Amelino-Camelia:2014rga,Lobo:2016xzq,Letizia:2016lew,Lobo:2021yem,Lobo:2016lxm,Pfeifer:2019wus,Lobo:2020qoa,Albuquerque:2023icp}, in order to connect the formulation of MDRs and Finsler geometry, it becomes necessary to map the action of a free particle in a Hamiltonian formulation to the Lagrangian one through a Legendre transformation, which is usually done at a perturbative level without referring much at the necessary conditions that a Hamiltonian needs to obey or, on the opposite direction, which are the properties that a Finsler function must have in order to be compatible with a deformed Hamiltonian.
+As a matter of fact, physical conditions on the properties of the cotangent bundle have been discussed in \cite{Raetzel:2010je}, and some similar mathematical results with a stronger hypothesis of convexity were discussed in Theorem 4.1 of \cite{Abbondandolo}, but we believe that an exploration to further extent and a detailed characterization of the most fundamental hypotheses of the aforementioned map using a (most of the time) intrinsic (coordinate-free) analysis could clarify and allow generalizations of this subject.
 And this is the main objective of this paper.

 This article is organized as follows.
-In section \ref{sec:lag-mult}, we set the language to be used in the paper along with a proof of the theorem of the Lagrange multiplier applicable to our purposes.
-In \ref{sec:f-func}, using the results of previous section, we show the requirements to map a family of Hamiltonian hypersurfaces defined in the cotangent bundle to a family of Finsler functions that share the same trajectories.
-In section \ref{sec:lag-fins}, we revise the notion of Minkowski functions to prove the existence and uniqueness of the map discussed in the previous section and we discuss the conditions over a Finsler metric, such that it is induced by a certain Hamiltonian.
+In section \ref{sec:f-func}, we show the requirements to map a family of Hamiltonian hypersurfaces defined in the cotangent bundle to a family of Finsler functions that share the same trajectories.
+In section \ref{sec:lag-fins}, we prove the existence and uniqueness of the map discussed in the previous section and we discuss the conditions over a Finsler metric, such that it is induced by a certain Hamiltonian and illustrate our results with some examples.
 Finally, we draw our final remarks in section \ref{sec:conc}.
+The language to be used in this paper along with proofs of the Lagrange multiplier theorem applicable to our purposes is set in \ref{sec:lag-mult}.